katajakasa/mumble_player/README.md

 # Installation

+1. Install Python 2.7 and if on windows, make sure the binaries end up in PATH.
-1. Get [PyMumble](https://github.com/azlux/pymumble) from  and install it manually
+2. Get [PyMumble](https://github.com/azlux/pymumble) from  and install it manually
-2. pip `install -r requirements.txt`
+3. Run `pip install -r requirements.txt` in project directory
-3. Run client.
+4. Run client.
 See help with `python mumbleplayer.py -h`

 # Notes